saiftoptal/rankmath/explanation.md

    The plugin exposes a REST API endpoint for updating user roles, secured by a shared secret header.
 This provides a modern, decoupled integration point for administrative functions.

 6. **Observability and Resilience:**
    Critical operations (like page creation and meta updates) include logging via `error_log()`.
 This ensures that any issues can be monitored and troubleshooted effectively.
-The code gracefully handles errors using `wp_die()` with clear messaging.
+For simplicity, the code gracefully handles errors using `wp_die()` with clear messaging.

 ### Implementation Details